Veteran Affairs and GI Bill® Benefits

 For all policies related to the Post-9/11 GI Bill, please visit our Post-9/11 Benefit Guide.

 No remedial courses taken online can be paid for by the U.S. Department of Veterans Affairs.
-For Liberty University, this includes the following courses: ENGL 100; MATH 100; MATH 110; all courses with the course prefix CLST.
+For Liberty University, this includes the following courses: ENGL 100, MATH 100, MATH 110, and all courses with the course prefix CLST.
 The only remedial courses that will be paid are those taken residentially.
-If a student takes one of these courses at Liberty University residentially we can certify that class.
+If a student takes one of these courses at Liberty University residentially, we can certify that class.

 Additionally, courses GRST 500 and GRST 501 are not paid by the U.S. Department of Veterans Affairs.
-These courses are fee-based courses, not charged to every student.
-These courses may be required for a student to complete due to a student’s GPA.
+These courses are fee-based courses and are not charged to every student.
+These courses may be required for a student to complete due to his or her GPA.
 The only exception to this policy is residential students taking GRST 500.
 In this case, the Department of Veterans Affairs may pay the fee for GRST 500 if it is taken in conjunction with another course that can be certified for GI Bill® benefits.